How AI Is Changing Google Ads in 2026

 AI has made Google Ads more powerful but also more complex.
 The businesses that thrive are those that embrace automation where it adds value while maintaining human oversight on strategy, creative, and brand messaging.

 If you're unsure whether your campaigns are making the most of these changes, or you'd like an expert to audit your setup, talk to our Google Ads team.
-We help businesses across the UK get better results from their ad spend — combining smart automation with hands-on management.
+We help businesses across the UK get better results from their ad spend - combining smart automation with hands-on management.
+If you'd like a no-obligation second opinion first, you can get a free Google Ads audit and we'll tell you exactly where AI is helping your account and where it's quietly costing you money.

 The Verdict